golang/proposal/design/6282-table-data.md

 For example, in a two-dimensional table the number of rows is equal to the number of sets of braces, the number of columns is equal to the number of elements within each set of braces.
 In a three-dimensional table, the length of the first dimension is the number of sets of brace sets, etc.
 Above, u has length [2, 3], and v has length [2, 2, 4].
 It is a compile-time error if each brace layer does not contain the same number of elements.
 Like normal slices and arrays, key-element literal construction is allowed.
-For example, the two following constructions yeild the same result
+For example, the two following constructions yield the same result

 	[,]int{{0:1, 2:0},{1:1, 2:0}, {2:1}}
 	[,]int{{1, 0, 0}, {0, 1, 0}, {0, 0, 1}}